 The antidote to the corporate inertia for policy and processes is to establish an innovation strategy.
-Your innovation strategy is the glue that holds your organization together, giving you an agreement about what, how, and why you want to achieve a specific goal.
+Your corporate innovation strategy is the glue that holds your organization together, giving you an agreement about what, how, and why you want to achieve a specific goal.
 Good strategy unifies diverse groups within your company with clear objectives, priorities, and focus.
 It provides the necessary structure to support innovation and enable execution.

 For established businesses, especially, successful innovation often means implementing cultural and organizational changes.
 But how will you know what changes to make without a documented strategy to define the focus?
 Starting with an innovation strategy helps avoid the pitfalls of conflicting priorities that might turn your innovation efforts into an unfocused scattershot of ideas, and a self-defeating theater that undermines innovation altogether.

-If you want to create a successful and sustainable innovation program, you have to start with a strategy.
+If you want to create a successful and sustainable corporate innovation program, you have to start with a strategy.
 Here are some things to consider:

 If you’re serious about creating an environment where innovation can thrive, you have to start by asking yourself why you want to innovate in the first place.
 What is the purpose of your innovation programs?
 What are you hoping innovation will help you achieve?
 Being able to clearly articulate the “why” enables you to unify your company behind a single purpose.
-This clarity of purpose will also pave the way for the necessary shifts that need to happen to create a culture of innovation.
+This clarity of purpose will also pave the way for the necessary shifts that need to happen to create a company culture entrenched innovation.

-One of the biggest reasons innovation labs fail is because they’re disconnected from the market.
+One of the biggest reasons corporate innovation labs fail is because they’re disconnected from the market.
 It does no good to spend millions of dollars engineering solutions, only to discover what you’ve built doesn’t address a real problem.
 You need to understand what the market needs and devise a process for testing ideas.

 If you want to compete in tomorrow’s market, you want to think beyond incremental innovations.
 What big industry challenges do you see on the horizon?
 How will those challenges impact your business?
 Where are newer, less established startups already disrupting your space, and what can you create that will enable you to maintain or expand your competitive edge?